 Now we have a good picture of what a compelling pricing table looks like, it’s time to figure out how to create one.
 Let’s take a look at two plugin solutions that fit the bill.

 Coveloping’s Pricing Tables Generator is a great tool for creating pricing tables using a simple interface.
 It features a live preview system (enabling you to check out how your tables will look once they go live), and it also comes with plenty of templates to get you started.
 In addition, Pricing Tables Generator also enables you to highlight a particular plan, which (as we discussed) is an important element.

 To create your first pricing table, you’ll need to sign up for a membership and choose a template, then enter your plan’s details.
-If you’re using WordPress, you can follow this tutorial to create a pricing table and set it up on your website.

 To gain access to the Pricing Table Generator plugin, you’ll need to obtain a Coveloping membership.
 They start at $4.99 per month, and you get a month-long free trial.